Drdoteam/angular.tree.directive/README.md

 # AngularJS Tree Directive

-'angular.tree.directive' is forked from 'https://github.com/eu81273/angular.treeview'.
+'Drdoteam/angular.tree.directive' is forked from 'https://github.com/eu81273/angular.treeview'.
 'eu81273/angular.treeview' is stopped Oct, 2013.
 So, I add new features to this repository.